scripts.mit.edu

 How can I backup and restore MySQL data?

-One easy way to backup your data is using phpMyAdmin:
+To backup your data using phpMyAdmin:

 1. Log in to phpMyAdmin with your SQL password.